 Heavy Gauge = .014, .018, .027, .039, .049, .059

-Heavy Guage strings are the thickest, and thus exert more tension on the guitar body.
-Heavy gauge is harder to play and I would never recommend a beginner to start with these strings.
+Heavy Guage strings are the thickest and thus exert more tension on the guitar body.
+Heavy gauge is harder to play, and I would never recommend a beginner to start with these strings.
 These may be harder to play, but they have more sustain and volume.
-Because of their heavy bass sounds, they are used on big-bodied guitars like the Dreadnoughts, or used by players for rough strumming and acoustic bass.
+Because of their heavy bass sounds, they are used on big-bodied guitars like the Dreadnoughts or by players for rough strumming and acoustic bass.

 Medium Gauge = .013, .017, .026, .035, .045, .056

 Medium gauge strings are the most used because they are easier to play than heavy ones and sound warm and loud.
 Generally, guitars use a combination of medium and light strings for versatility.
 Medium strings are used by a little more experienced players who strum a lot and need something that can handle attack and power on their strums.